benhook1013/space-game/DESIGN.md

 - It owns small system classes for input, physics/collisions, entity spawners and scoring.
 Hooks for resource mining, inventory, networking and save/load will slot in later milestones.
+- A lightweight `GameEventBus` broadcasts component spawn and remove events so systems can react without direct references.
+- `PoolManager` reuses bullets, enemies, minerals and asteroids and keeps a spatial grid of asteroids for efficient proximity queries.
 - Flutter overlays handle menus and the HUD so UI stays outside the game loop.
 - A shared `GameText` widget standardises overlay text styling and listens for global text scale changes.